 Lynn: “They probably won’t stay more than an hour.
 That gives us plenty of time.”

-Actually, I think caregivers, men or women, are like spaghetti.
-Everything touching everything else;all things connected.
-It just has to be that way to survive and to be able to get done all you have to do.
+Actually, I think caregivers, men or women, are like spaghetti: Everything touches everything else; all things are connected.
+It just has to be that way to survive and to be able to do everything you have to do.

 ….Oh, yeah, that and the magic wand we’re all given when we take on the caregiver role.